a-sinclaire/ameliasweep/README.md

 ## Control Customization:
 ### Keyboard:
-In the configuration file there is a section labeled `controls` which allows you to change the default key bindings for each action.
+In the configuration file there is a section labeled `keyboard` under `controls` which allows you to change the default key bindings for each action.

 The notation used is `curses` KeyCodes.\
 A list of available `curses` Keycodes can be found at the bottom of this `README.md`.